 Inter American University of Puerto Rico School of Optometry has received a license and approval from the Puerto Rico Council on Higher Education.
-The School has received accreditation from the Middle States Association of Colleges and Schools, and from the Council on Optometric Education of the American Optometric Association.
-The School is a member of the Association of Schools and Colleges of Optometry in Washington, D.C.
+The School has received accreditation from the Middle States Commission on Higher Education (MSCHE), and from the Accreditation Council on Optometric Education (ACOE).
+The School is a member of the Association of Schools and Colleges of Optometry (ASCO).

-PROGRAM DEFINITION OF ENTRY LEVEL
+PROGRAM DEFINITION OF ENTRY LEVEL ATTRIBUTES